Ayyanstuff/Ayyanstuff/README.md

 - i use a macbook m1 air for development

-- tools i use xcode
+- tools i use xcode - rblx studio and the defualt apple terminal

 - languages i use are C++ lua swift